 Artificial Intelligence will probably keep creating new job roles for a vast majority of people.
 Humans will have to learn to accommodate intelligent machines as co-workers.
 They need to know to collaborate with AI and bring the best to the workplace.

 Transparency is the currency of trust.

-The current generations at work and the generations to come will put a huge emphasis on transparency and fairness.
-From transparency in salaries, well-defined job description to transparency in company culture, the trend will only further in the coming years.
+The current generations at work and the generations to come will emphasize transparency and fairness.
+From transparency in salaries and well-defined job descriptions to transparency in company culture, the trend will only further increase in the coming years.

 Thanks to the omnipresent eye of websites like Glassdoors, or social media channels like LinkedIn, things that happen inside the organization are no longer a secret.
 Companies with an open and transparent culture are already attracting (and retaining) the best talents.

 We might be looking at a future where the concept of hierarchy in the workplace will dissolve.

 The age of automation will bring a lot of significant changes in the world of work.

 A report from the McKinsey Global Institute, The future of work in America: People and places, today and tomorrow, revealed some exciting details.

 “What lies ahead is not a sudden robot takeover but a period of ongoing, and perhaps accelerated, change in how work is organized and the mix of jobs in the economy.”